astudentsguidetocs/astudentsguidetocs.github.io/astudentsguide/chapters/jobsinterviews/jobs.md

 # Jobs

-People panic *a lot* about jobs, especially with the ongoing AI shenanigans.
+People panic *a lot* about jobs, especially with the ongoing AI hype.
 Perhaps the panic is warranted, but if you believe in yourself and *your degree* (assuming you're pursuing one), you will be just fine.